What is accreditation?

 2. Documentation review

-Our lead auditor evaluates your management system manual.
+Our lead auditor evaluates your management system documentation.
 The documentation review report summarizes any findings from this process.

 The report indicates if your organization is ready to proceed with the certification audit.
 The documentation review can be performed prior to or conducted as part of the initial visit.